kujunda-seda/template-love-game/README.md

 # [Game title]
 [Game description]

-> This repo is not intended for contributing.
-Its only purpose is to provide a ready-made template to create games with Lua and LÖVE framework for iOS without the need for time consuming setup.
+_Note: This repo is not intended for contributing.
+Its only purpose is to provide a ready-made template to create games with Lua and LÖVE framework for iOS without the need for time consuming setup._

->
-> If you are new to [LÖVE](https://love2d.org) - it's a straightforward and easy-to-learn game development framework with a basic run loop, events and graphics.
+If you are new to [LÖVE](https://love2d.org) - it's a straightforward and easy-to-learn game development framework with a basic run loop, events and graphics.
 It doesn't limit your creativity as some engines do.
 And if you're into coding, you can create your new game literally in days, even if you had no prior experience with the [Lua language](https://www.lua.org/start.html).
 You just need four (or two) steps to start:
-> 1. Install the tools
+1. Install the tools
-> 2. Create the repo
+2. Create the repo
-> 3. Change Apple Developer team and app bundle identifier
+3. Change Apple Developer team and app bundle identifier
-> 4. Distribute to TestFlight
+4. Distribute to TestFlight

->
+As your games will be getting more complex, you might want to apply a little structure into the written code and I welcome you to read my article on [Clean architecture based on LÖVE example](https://medium.com/@yankalbaska/clean-architecture-in-game-development-e57542a96e5e).

-> _Replace the above text with your new game description._
+_Replace the above text with your new game description._

 ## Development Environment Setup
 Developing iOS games with [LÖVE framework](https://love2d.org) consists of 2 parts: